Dual Stochastic Transformations of Solvable Diffusions: -Diffusions with Linear Drift

 \end{proposition} \begin{proof} The proof follows by direct verification upon using $\G\hat{u}_\rho = \rho\hat{u}_\rho$ and $\G\hat{v}_{\rho + b} = (\rho + b)\hat{v}_{\rho + b}$. \end{proof}

 Note that for the driftless case, with $a=b=0$, the function $\frac{W(x)}{\s(x)}$ is constant and from (\ref{wronskian}) and (\ref{Wfuncpm}): $W(x) = (c_1q_2 - c_2q_1) w_\rho\s(x)$.
-Therefore, equation~(\ref{sigmaFdl}) defining $\sigma(F)$ for all families of driftless $F$-diffusions is recovered as a particular case of the more general specification given by equation~(\ref{sigmaF}).
-Moreover, the specification in (\ref{sigmaF}) gives rise to a class of state dependent volatility models that generally can also have a dependence on the drift parameters $a$ and $b$.
+Therefore, the equation defining $\sigma(F)$ for all families of driftless $F$-diffusions is recovered as a particular case of the more general specification given by equation~(\ref{sigmaF}).
+Moreover, the specification in (\ref{sigmaF}) gives rise to state dependent volatility functions that can also have a dependence on the drift parameters $a$ and $b$.